l2beat/l2beat/packages/backend/discovery/hychain/ethereum/diffHistory.md

 ## Description

 New handler now fetching BLS signature keys of DAC members.
+EOA that can upgrade is removed.

 ## Watched changes